Unveiling the Greatest Common Factor (GCF) of 13 and 26: A Deep Dive into Number Theory

 Beyond the Basics: Extending the GCF Concept

 The GCF concept extends easily to more than two numbers.
-To find the GCF of multiple numbers, you can employ the same methods described above, adapting them slightly.
-For instance, using prime factorization, you would identify the common prime factors across all the numbers and multiply them to find the GCF.
+Day to day, to find the GCF of multiple numbers, you can employ the same methods described above, adapting them slightly.
+Here's a good example: using prime factorization, you would identify the common prime factors across all the numbers and multiply them to find the GCF.
 The Euclidean algorithm can also be extended to handle more than two numbers.

 Frequently Asked Questions (FAQ)